-SEED New Leaders Week is a seven-day, peer-led, residential workshop at which 50 to 60 educators, parents, community leaders, and other professionals are immersed in multicultural SEED materials and methods in preparation for leading SEED seminars in their own schools, workplaces, and communities where they are located, in order to create momentum towards social justice.
+SEED New Leaders Week is a seven-day, residential workshop at which 50 to 60 educators, parents, community leaders, and professionals from different fields are immersed in multicultural SEED materials and methods.
+This prepares them for leading SEED seminars in schools, workplaces, and communities where they are located, in order to create momentum towards social justice.

 During the week, participants:

-- engage in a range of challenging and transformative interactive exercises and conversations to connect their own personal experiences of diversity, oppression, and privilege with an understanding of the systemic nature of privilege and oppression;
+- engage in a range of challenging and transformative interactive exercises and conversations to connect their own personal experiences of culture, diversity, oppression, and privilege with an understanding of the systemic nature of privilege and oppression;

-- speak in a supportive and justice-seeking space about their individual experiences of teaching, learning, and work.see how putting people at the center of their own professional development can more effectively nurture the growth and development of young people, community members, and colleagues.
+- speak in a supportive and justice-seeking space about their individual experiences of teaching, learning, and work.see how putting people at the center of their own professional development can more effectively nurture the growth and development of others.

-- learn how to create and facilitate local SEED seminars that similarly engage their own colleagues and community members, preparing them to create more gender fair, multiculturally equitable, socioeconomically aware, and globally informed schools, communities, and workplaces.
+- learn how to create and lead SEED seminars that similarly engage their own colleagues and community members to create more gender fair, multiculturally equitable, socioeconomically aware, and globally informed schools, communities, and workplaces.

 Those connected to the SEED network testify that as a result of their SEED experience, they listen to all voices, including their own, with widened attention.
 SEED participants are able to embrace with more confidence and competence the challenges and joys of the many kinds of diversity in their own lives and the lives of others.